 Entrees start to bring a little more heat.
 Two of the dishes come with spicy pepper warnings, and your wait staff can help guide you towards or away from the spice, depending on your personal preferences.

 My favorite entree was the stock pig, clay pot stewed pork that gets wok fried with scallions, sesame, fresh spinach, pea shoots, and snap peas.
-The sauce in the pot only makes it that much better.
+The presentation has changed over the years, but this remains my entire family’s favorite entree.

 The wagyu beef slow braised short rib is another dish I can’t recommend enough.
 It’s so incredibly tender and full of flavor.
 And like every dish at JiJi Asian Kitchen, the presentation makes it even more appealing.

-In addition to the kung pao chicken, JiJi Asian Kitchen’s entrees include Singapore chili shrimp, a lightly spicy street food dish, and sweet and sour fragrant shrimp, the sweet and sour you’re familiar with but served with shrimp rather than chicken or beef.
+JiJi Asian Kitchen’s entrees include Singapore chili shrimp, a lightly spicy street food dish, and sweet and sour fragrant shrimp, the sweet and sour you’re familiar with but served with shrimp rather than chicken or beef.
+One day, we will branch out from our favorites and try them all.

 JiJi Asian Kitchen Sides